produce roots

 Lilies

-...
-Rhizomatous and Sub-rhizomatous are mostly found in a few North American species.
-Most lily bulbs produce very thick, fleshy roots that have the ability to contract and pull the bulb down to the depth of soil ... will set roots and pull themselves deeper into the soil.
-Some lilies also produce roots along the stem between the top of the bulb and the soil surface.
-These work to help anchor and feed the ...
+... plate.
+Also connected to the basal plate is the roots of the plant.
+Some lily roots are contractile, which means they have the ... in a few North American species.
+Most lily bulbs produce very thick, fleshy roots that have the ability to contract and pull the bulb ... to the ground they will set roots and pull themselves deeper into the soil.
+Some lilies also produce roots along the stem between the top ...

 mikesbackyardgarden.org